jackryansapan/jackryansapan/README.md

 **SUMMARY**

-	Has experience in Lua language, C#, Java,  SQL, ASP.NET,  HTML5, CSS, JavaScript Has experience in efficient implementation, debugging and documenting of code using best practices Has skills with applications including Visual Studio, Access , NetBeans, Eclipse, Microsoft Word, Excel, PowerPoint  and few Adobe programs
+	-Has experience in Lua language, C#, Java,  SQL, ASP.NET,  HTML5, CSS, JavaScript -Has experience in efficient implementation, debugging and documenting of code using best practices -Has skills with applications including Visual Studio, Access , NetBeans, Eclipse, Microsoft Word, Excel, PowerPoint  and few Adobe programs
-	Has experience setting up web applications in IIS or Tomcat Has knowledge in technical support
+	-Has experience setting up web applications in IIS or Tomcat -Has knowledge in technical support
-	Adept at troubleshooting and solving problems in hardware and software Familiar in several operating systems like Windows, Mac, and Linux/UNIX based operating systems Has experience in initiating and conducting meeting with users to gather data requirements and resolving issues
+	-Adept at troubleshooting and solving problems in hardware and software -Familiar in several operating systems like Windows, Mac, and Linux/UNIX based operating systems -Has experience in initiating and conducting meeting with users to gather data requirements and resolving issues

 **EXPERIENCE**